groq/blogwizard/README.md

 ### Technologies

 - Streamlit
-- Llama on Groq Cloud
+- Llama, Kimi, and Deepseek on Groq Cloud
 - Whisper-large on Groq Cloud
 - PyDub to take the first
 - It is recommented to use python3.12